zyez/JS-Unit-2-Project-Starter-Code/README.md

 ### Overview

-The web is an ever growing medium by which it is getting more and more difficult to filter useful information.
-In our journey to writing beautiful JavaScript we have come and will come across many great reference points that will guide our learning.
+The web is an ever growing medium and it is getting more and more difficult to filter useful information.
+In our journey to writing beautiful JavaScript we have come and will come across a great many reference points that will guide our learning.
 This is where personal feeds come in very useful.
 Online feeds are like to-do lists in that they can be infinitely personalized and there is not one solution that works for everybody.